coin-or-tools/ThirdParty-HSL/README.md

   Both Metis 4 and Metis 5 can be used with ThirdParty-HSL.

-To install BLAS, METIS, LAPACK on a standard Debian-based linux distro (like Ubuntu):
+To install BLAS, LAPACK, and METIS on a standard Debian-based Linux distribution, e.g., Ubuntu:
 ```
-apt install libblas-dev libmetis-dev liblapack-dev
+apt install libblas-dev liblapack-dev libmetis-dev
 ```

 ## Installation steps